 Ruby Hughes began her musical studies as a cellist graduating from the Guildhall School of Music in London.
 She went on to study voice at the Hochschule für Musik und Theater, Munich and the Royal College of Music, London, graduating in 2009.

-- Recital to include Huw Watkins [New Commission] with Julius Drake – Carnegie Hall
+- Huw Watkins ‘Echo’ (world premiere) with Julius Drake – Carnegie Hall

 - Mahler Symphony No. 2 – Minnesota Orchestra (concerts and recording) – Osmo Vänskä

-- Recital ‘Songs for New Life & Love’ to include Helen Grime [New Commission] – Wigmore Hall
+- Recital ‘Songs for New Life & Love’ incl.
+Helen Grime ‘Bright Travellers’ (world premiere) – Wigmore Hall

 - Handel Messiah and Bach Magnificat with NDR and Andrew Manze; and Orchestra of Eighteenth Century with Daniel Reuss